 A ministry continuity plan involves not only the backup of data but also of the network of systems and servers themselves.
 A robust ministry continuity plan will ensure that you back up data and machine images in geographically diverse sites.
 Your plan will allow you to avoid having to pay a “ransom” for your data and will ensure that you have good backups of your data.
 It will also provide for redundant capacity to continue the technology, reporting, data, and back-office ministry operations while you are recovering from any type of attack, incident, natural disaster, etc.

-For more detail on ministry continuity plans and capabilities, please read here.
+For more details on ministry continuity plans and capabilities, please read here.

 2. Conduct Structured Security Awareness Training for all Staff